tenzir/tenzir/web/blog/tenzir-v4.9/index.md

 way, at the cost of potential false positives when looking up an item.

-If you have massive amounts of indicators or a large amount of things you would liket to contextualize, this feature is for you.
+If you have massive amounts of indicators or a large amount of things you would like to contextualize, this feature is for you.

 Create a Bloom filter context by using `bloom-filter` as context type: